fin-cli/handbook/commands/embed/fetch.md

-# wp embed fetch
+# fin embed fetch

 Attempts to convert a URL into embed HTML.

 In non-raw mode, starts by checking the URL against the regex of the registered embed handlers.
-If none of the regex matches and it's enabled, then the URL will be given to the WP_oEmbed class.
+If none of the regex matches and it's enabled, then the URL will be given to the FIN_oEmbed class.

 In raw mode, checks the providers directly and returns the data.